 - Strategic Management

 The business fundamentals and accounting prerequisites CANNOT be taken at BYU.
 If you have a question about whether a class you have taken qualifies as a specific prerequisite class, send a syllabus for the class or your unofficial transcript to firstname.lastname@example.org and explain which prerequisite you think it fulfills.

-The minimum GPA is 3.0.
+The minimum Total GPA required is 3.0, and a minimum GPA of 3.0 is required in upper-division accounting core courses.
 The average GPA of admitted applicants is approximately 3.7.